miao1007/Openwrt-NetKeeper/README.md

 * **Source code**:
 	Source code are available in /src

-###How to complie the plugin for your platform
+###Getting Start
 1. Download the [Lastest GCC](http://downloads.openwrt.org/snapshots/trunk/)

 2. Unzip the GCC to anywhere

-4. edit /src/makefile, chnage the defalut GCC location to your GCC‘s location
+4. edit /src/makefile, change the defalut GCC location to your GCC‘s location

 5. run `make` in terminal

 3. Upload your "sxplugin.so"

-		scp  {drag your so's location here}   root@192.168.1.1:/usr/lib/pppd/2.4.7/
+		scp  {drag your `.so` file here}   root@192.168.1.1:/usr/lib/pppd/2.4.7/

 4. Configure your router